awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_async/Readme.md

 **Note**: Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)

+**Note**: This example application uses the Asynchronous client that belongs to the AWS SDK for Java V2 for the Amazon SNS and Amazon Translate services.
+For more information, see [Asynchronous programming in the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/asynchronous.html).

 #### Topics